-- Articles: scholarly treatments of a subject based on research and/or extensive reflection. - Studies in Documents: short articles on the provenance, evolution, characteristics, structure and original and present purposes of every kind of archival document or body of documents. - Counterpoint: argumentative pieces, longer rejoinders, trial balloons and shorter articles. - Pot-pourri: edited documents relating to archives, having amusing, poignant or piquant appeal. - Notes and Communications: short descriptive pieces, technical notes, events in the archival community in Canada worthy of permanent record, regional and national association news, research notes, grants, special projects, etc. - Letters to the Editor: short rejoinders to previous issues, new information, corrections, criticisms, etc. - Book Reviews and Notices: any book judged to contribute to the themes which the journal attempts to explore. - Exhibition Reviews: commentaries which advance study of the roles, variety, preparation, themes and potential of exhibitions of archival documents.
+- Articles: scholarly treatments of a subject based on research and/or extensive reflection. - Studies in Documents: short articles on the provenance, evolution, characteristics, structure and original and present purposes of every kind of archival document or body of documents. - Counterpoint: argumentative pieces, longer rejoinders, trial balloons and shorter articles. - Pot-pourri: edited documents relating to archives, having amusing, poignant or piquant appeal. - Notes and Communications: short descriptive pieces, technical notes, events in the archival community in Canada worthy of permanent record, regional and national association news, research notes, grants, special projects, etc.

-Manuscripts:
+- Letters to the Editor: short rejoinders to previous issues, new information, corrections, criticisms, etc. - Book Reviews and Notices: any book judged to contribute to the themes which the journal attempts to explore. - Exhibition Reviews: commentaries which advance the study of the roles, variety, preparation, themes and potential of exhibitions of archival documents.

-Hard copy should be submitted in double-spaced typed format, with all notes gathered at the end and adhering to the style of the present issue.
-(A copy of the in-house Style
+Manuscripts

-Sheet is available on request.)
+Prospective authors are invited to submit manuscripts for consideration in either of Canada's official languages.
+Hard copy should be submitted in double-spaced typed format, with all notes also doubled-spaced, gathered at the end and adhering to the style of the present issue.
+(A copy of the in-house Specialized Style Sheet is available on request.)
 Authors submitting manuscripts on diskette are asked to use WordPerfect, Version 4.2, 5.0 or 5.1.
-Deadlines are generally the end of October and March for the following April and September issues, respectively.
-All manuscripts are evaluated by qualified readers, and any substantive changes will be cleared with authors before publication.
+Deadlines are generally the end of December and end of May for the following April and September issues, respectively.
+All manuscripts are evaluated by qualified readers, and any substantive editorial changes will be cleared with authors before publication.

-When submitting a manuscript for consideration, authors are asked to provide a short biographical sketch which may be included in the section "Our Contributors," should the article be accepted for publication.
+When submitting a manuscript for consideration, authors are asked to provide a short biographical sketch which may be included in the section "Our Contributors" should the manuscript be accepted and scheduled for publication.
 This biographical sketch should be five to ten lines of typescript, outlining current and past positions in the archival field; an indication of academic background (e.g., citing degrees and institutions, along with area of specialization); any relevant service in the archival field (such as committee or editorial work); and publications of note.
 For examples of such biographical sketches, please refer to previous issues of Archivaria.
-Authors are asked to submit this note on the same diskette as their article, if possible.
-Questions regarding the biographical sketch may be directed to the Senior Production Coordinator at (613) 995-9522.
+Authors are asked to submit this note on the same diskette as their article if possible.
+Questions regarding the biographical sketch may be directed to the Production Coordinators at (613) 995-9522 or (613) 996-7768.